TyruswooStudio/Tyruswoo_FollowerControl-MZ/README.md

    have Through On, so if you want the followers to pathfind around solid obstacles, you will need to use Set Move Route on the follower to set Through Off.
- - Followers who don't battle!
-Comes in handy for escort or rescue quests or other tag-alongs.
-To make a character a Non-Combat Follower, put him in the Actors database and assign the Non-Combat Class as his class.
-   He can join and leave the party in the same way that adventuring party members do, and he counts as "in the party" for the purposes of on-map events.
-As a Non-Combat Follower, he will walk behind the active adventuring party, but he won't appear in the field menu or in battle.
- - Make some player characters always do their step animation, even when they remain in one place.
-This is useful for a flying character whose wings are always flapping, for instance.
-Do this up front with the Actor notetag `<stepAnime: true>`, or toggle during play with the plugin command Change Actor Stepping.
-Actor stepping status persists for each save file.
-   If a move route turns a party member's stepping ON or OFF, step animation runs if Actor stepping is ON, or move route stepping is ON, or both.

 ### For more help using the Follower Control plugin, see [Tyruswoo.com](https://www.tyruswoo.com).